New study launched into Long COVID in Scotland

 Researchers hope the study will identify how many people continue to be unwell after having COVID-19 in Scotland, their symptoms and how it affects their lives.

-The results will provide insight into the scale and nature of Long Covid; how many people have long-term effects, the type of long-term effects; and the impacts of them on daily living.
+The results will provide insight into the scale and nature of long COVID-19; how many people have long-term effects, the type of long-term effects; and the impacts of them on daily living.
 It will enable predictions to be made on who needs ongoing health and social care and the type of support needed.

-“I urge all those who are invited to take part in this study to do so – answering some simple questions about your experience of COVID-19 can help shape Scotland’s response to Long Covid.”
+“I urge all those who are invited to take part in this study to do so – answering some simple questions about your experience of COVID-19 can help shape Scotland’s response to long COVID-19”.

 “Evidence gathered from patients since the beginning of the pandemic suggests that, for some people, symptoms of COVID-19 persist beyond the expected period of infection.
-Termed “Long Covid”, these symptoms are currently defined as “not recovering for several weeks or months following the start of symptoms that were suggestive of Covid, whether you were tested or not.”
+Termed “Long COVID-19”, these symptoms are currently defined as “not recovering for several weeks or months following the start of symptoms that were suggestive of COVID-19, whether you were tested or not”.